Ezequiel Tovar Preview, Player Props: Rockies vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.4 K/9, the fourth-best in the league.
+- The Blue Jays pitching staff ranks fourth in the league with a collective 9.4 strikeouts per nine innings.

-- The Blue Jays' 3.72 team ERA ranks second among all MLB pitching staffs.
+- The Blue Jays have a 3.74 team ERA that ranks second across all league pitching staffs.

-- Blue Jays pitchers combine to allow 163 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- The left-hander's most recent appearance came on Saturday against the Cleveland Guardians, when he tossed five innings, surrendering two earned runs while allowing four hits.
+- His most recent appearance came on Sunday against the Cleveland Guardians, when the lefty threw six innings, surrendering four earned runs while giving up six hits.

-- The 36-year-old has put up a 2.25 ERA and 7.5 strikeouts per nine innings across five games this season, while giving up a batting average of .211 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.